 She told them which songs she wanted sung at the service, what scriptures she would like read, and the outfit in which she wished to be buried.

-Everything was in order and the Pastor was preparing to leave when the young woman suddenly remembered something very important to her.
+Everything was in order and her family was preparing to leave when the young woman suddenly remembered something very important to her.

 ‘There’s one more thing,’ she said excitedly…

-‘Well, to be honest, I’m puzzled by the request,’ said the Pastor.
+‘Well, to be honest, I’m puzzled by the request,’ said one.

 The young woman explained.
 ‘My grandmother once told me this story, and from that time on I have always tried to pass along its message to those I love and those who are in need of encouragement.
 In all my years of attending socials and dinners, I always remember that when the dishes of the main course were being cleared, someone would inevitably lean over and say, ‘Keep your fork.’
 It was my favorite part because I knew that something better was coming … like velvety chocolate cake or deep-dish apple pie.
 Something wonderful, and with substance!’

 So, I just want people to see me there in that casket with a fork in my hand and I want them to wonder ‘What’s with the fork?’
 Then I want you to tell them: ‘Keep your fork … the best is yet to come!’